codio/site/source/docs/deployment/type-sftp.html.markdown

 ##Password Authentication
 If you are using a public key then you can leave the password field empty.

 If you do not want to use a public key, then you will need to use a password for authentication.
-Simply provide the detals in the Codio dialog.
+Simply provide the details in the Codio dialog.
 You can use both a public key and a password if you like.

 ##Empty Destination Path
 Be very careful when checking this box.
-It will brutally remove all content from the server.
+It will brutally remove all content from specified location on the remote server before the deploy starts.